 Unique molecular identifiers (UMIs) are molecular tags that are used to detect and quantify unique mRNA transcripts.
 The random sequence composition of UMIs assures that every fragment-UMI combination is unique in the library—much like how a barcode identifies an item in a grocery store or the Dewey decimal system identifies a book in a library.
 By using UMIs ligated to fragments of the input sample, PCR clones can be found by searching for non-unique fragment-UMI combinations, and therefore help to determine whether a sequence arises from truly distinct molecules, or from PCR amplification (Fu et al. 2018).
 UMIs provide the highest level of error correction and accuracy, allowing for superior representation of the transcripts.

 UMIs are incorporated into all libraries produced with Pico v3 without additional steps required (Figure 2).
 An 8-nt UMI is introduced into the same location in each fragment during library preparation through the reverse transcription step (prior to PCR amplification).
 Thus, it is possible to accurately identify PCR duplicates and correct for specific preferentially amplified sequences.
 High-resolution reads and accurate detection of true variants are now achievable.

 Superior sequencing performance

 To test the consistency in the performance of Pico v3 over the recommended input range, libraries were generated from human lung cancer normal adjacent tissue (NAT FFPE) from a single donor (500 pg–10 ng), with two technical replicates per input amount (Figure 3).

 Sequencing metrics were shown to be consistent between technical replicates, as well across the entire range of RNA input amounts.
 The average number of transcripts ≥0.1 TPM (transcripts per kilobase million) was reported as 43,778 ± 1,352 (mean ± s.d., standard deviation), CV=3.1%.
 Similarly, the average number of genes ≥1 TPM was reported as 18,690 ± 276, CV=1.5%.
-Comparison transcript expression levels also indicated strong correlation across a range of input amounts.
+Comparison transcript expression levels also indicated a strong correlation across a range of input amounts.
 Proportions of reads mapped to various RNA species were comparable, regardless of RNA input amount.
 Of particular note were the relatively low proportions of reads mapping to nuclear and mitochondrial rRNA compared to those of the remaining RNA species reported.